 - Communication between WLAN devices is possible in... - Ad-hoc mode: Terminal devices create a meshed network - The terminal devices communicate directly with each other - Each terminal device can have multiple connections to other devices - To build up an ad-hoc network, the same network name Service Set Identifier (SSID) and the same encryption parameters must be set on all terminal devices - Infrastructure mode: Each terminal device registers with its MAC address at the Access Point - The Access Point sends at adjustable intervals (e.g. 10 times per second) small beacon frames to all terminal devices in range - The beacons contain among others the network name (SSID), the list of supported data rates and the encryption type

 Data Rate of WLAN

-- The different WLAN standards provide different data rates - All stations share the bandwidth for upload and download - For this reason, the net transmission rate is under optimal conditions little more than the half gross rate
+• All stations share the bandwidth for upload and download

+• For this reason, the net transmission rate is under optimal conditions little more than the half gross rate